Find Grad Schools

 Service Orientation: Actively looking for ways to help people.

-There were about 66,500 jobs for Interior Designer in 2016 (in the United States).
+In 2016, there was an estimated number of 66,500 jobs in the United States for Interior Designer.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Interior Designer by 2026.
 Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.

 undefined